TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/perl/index.md

     !($n % 5)  ?    say "Buzz"        :
                     say "$n";
 }

 ```

 {% endraw %}

-[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Perl](https://sampleprograms.io/languages/perl) was written by:
+Fizz Buzz in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Chris Thomas
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 25 2019 12:44:48.
-The solution was first committed on Oct 12 2018 17:15:01.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution